 Where to Buy the 918 Select?

-Don't expect the 918 for sale until late August or Early September.
-But, expect a number of teasers to release from major vendors and Slugger directly.
+These bats are available for sell just about anywhere performance baseball gear is sold.
+Slugger's distribution is top shelf and so is their gear, generally speaking.
 For brand new bats, we always look at major retailers like justbats.com and closeoubats.com first.
 Of course places like Amazon and eBay work too, but if you can find it there for a discount off the MSRP then you can bet you are buying a grey market bat.
+Don't expec these bats to have lower than normal pricing until the summer of 2018.

 2018 Slugger 918 In Depth Review